loosolab/UROPA/docs/uropa-example.md

 ```

 As displayed in the output below (Table 1), the peak could only be annotated for query 1 where 'feature.anchor' is set to 'center' and the measured distance is within the accepted cut-off value.
 The location of the gene and the peak of interest (highlighted in black colour) are shown in the Figure 1.
-The gene *BCL2L13*  is very large, that is why the measurement of distance from 'start' position couldn't return a valid annotation.
-											` feature.start – peak.center = |18111621-18161442| = 49 821 `
+The gene *BCL2L13*  is very large, that is why the measurement of distance from 'start' position couldn't return a valid annotation. _feature.start – peak.center = |18111621-18161442| = 49,821_

 ![table1](img/ex1_table-01.png )